-Community services and facilities
+Community facilities

 - 5.9 Community facilities are identified in the national planning policy framework as: local shops, meeting places, sports venues, open space, cultural buildings, public houses and places of worship.
 These facilities enhance the sustainability of local communities and residential environments. - 5.10 There are a variety of community facilities across the plan area, including: shops; a GP surgery; primary school; veterinary surgery; three public houses; a hotel; a recreation ground with football pitch and play area; cricket club; community centre; and a multi-use games area.
-In addition, there are a large number of community groups, clubs and societies that operate across the plan area, including: local history group; walking group; WI; cricket club; fishing club; model boats club; baby groups; as well as scouts and guides. - 5.11 The availability of the current level of facilities within the plan area are essential to support the strong sense of community that exists.
-Policy MSG13 therefore supports the provision of new and enhancement of existing community facilities, as well as seeking to resist the loss of existing facilities, this will assist with the delivery of plan objective 2.
+In addition, there are a large number of community groups, clubs and societies that operate across the plan area, including: local history group; walking group; WI; cricket club; fishing club; model boats club; baby groups; as well as scouts and guides.

+5.11 The availability of the current level of facilities within the plan area are essential to support the strong sense of community that exists.
+Policy MSG10 therefore supports the provision of new and enhancement of existing community facilities, as well as seeking to resist the loss of existing facilities, this will assist with the delivery of plan objective 2.
+Policies MSG6 and MSG7 support the safeguarding of open spaces and will be used to consider any development proposals affecting them.

-Policy MSG13: Community services and facilities
+Policy MSG10: Community facilities

-Development proposals to enhance the provision of community services and facilities will be supported subject to the following criteria:
+Development proposals to enhance the provision of community facilities will be supported in accordance with Darlington Local Plan Policy IN10C and subject to the following criteria: